aakash17kc/ContentServer/Production.md

 Some of the changes can be made in the code, for example the image processing logic can be moved to a different service.
 Other suggestions are related to infrastructure, database, security, monitoring, and other production aspects.

+Typically, a MVP Production ready service would have the below functionalities.
+  * CRUD operations for Post
+  * CRUD operations for Comment
+  * Add replies to Comment.
+  * Add images to comments - gifs, etc
+  * React to posts,comments - like, dislike, etc
+  * Share posts with other users
+  * Like count, comment count, share count on posts
+  * Like counts on Comments
+  * Later on, we can add support to multiple images and videos to posts.

 ### Image Processing Logic
 * The Image processing logic can be part of a different service altogether, that can be scaled independently.
     * We can implement event-driver architecture using Kafka Topics/AWS SNS/AWS SQS to communicate between services.